solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 After you do that, then you can treat the account like normal!
 Go ahead and experiment with this in the code yourself to see everything in action!

-For a better understanding on how this all works, Solana put together a really nice [video](https://www.youtube.com/watch?v=zs_yU0IuJxc&feature=youtu.be) and [code](https://github.com/solana-developers/anchor-zero-copy-example) explaining Box and Zero-Copy in vanilla Solana.
+For a better understanding of how this all works, Solana put together a really nice [video](https://www.youtube.com/watch?v=zs_yU0IuJxc&feature=youtu.be) and [code](https://github.com/solana-developers/anchor-zero-copy-example) explaining Box and Zero-Copy in vanilla Solana.

 ### Dealing with Accounts

-Now that you know the nuts and bolts of space consideration on Solana, let’s look at some higher level considerations.
-In Solana, everything is an account, so for the next couple sections we'll look at some account architecture concepts.
+Now that you know the nuts and bolts of space consideration on Solana, let's look at some higher-level considerations.
+In Solana, everything is an account, so for the next couple sections, we'll look at some account architecture concepts.

 #### Data Order